(833)-Badeloft

 Overflow drain diagram

 An overflow drain consists of an overflow cover which protects the top of the overflow and usually contains the switch that engages and disengages the trap.
 The washer seals the top of the overflow.
-This leads to the bottom of the drain, which contains a separate cover that is sealed by a gasket and a stopper.
+This leads to the bottom of the drain, which contains a separate cover that is sealed by a gasket and a bathtub stopper.

 overflow drain diagram.